Find more than 20.000 value stocks. Invest in stocks with a higher intrinsic value than their latest stock price.

 The DAX has had a performance of 27.5% over the last 3 years.
 This performance could easily have been achieved with an ETF and generated a return of 27%.
 How would the fund managers have performed in those three years?

-I still dare one more experiment: I search Google for the "best stock fund currently" click on the first Google entry and look at the 3 year performance.
+We also carried out a further experiment by searching Google for the "best stock fund currently" click on the first Google entry and look at the 3 year performance.
 Unbelievable ..
 A list of 65 funds appears and none of the 65 was even able to generate a return of 27% in 3 years.
 With 13 million investors in Germany, approximately 10 million invest in funds and only 3 million select individual shares.
 Why?

 Note on ETFs: ETFs are passively managed stock baskets that are launched once and then no longer changed.
 That's why ETFs cost just 0.5% a year and you can use it to portray pretty much every index in the world, even baskets from individual industries can be purchased.
 This is called passive stock funds, so here no fund manager buys or sells stocks.

-If you're now convinced that you'd better take stock investing into your own hands, then you should use this website fand the Fair Value Calculator - your chances are not bad that you'll be successful in the stock market.
+If you're now convinced that you'd better take stock investing into your own hands, then you should use this website and the Fair Value Calculator - your chances are not bad that you'll be successful in the stock market.

 This is my personal opinion.
 Dr. Peter Klein, BA